SRGSSR/castor/Sources/Castor/Castor.docc/Articles/setup-and-life-cycle/setup-and-lifecycle-article.md

 - **Session end**: ``Castable/castEndSession(with:)`` receivers the ``CastResumeState`` to synchronize playback in the opposite direction, from the remote Cast session back to the local player.

 To define a local playback context, apply the ``SwiftUICore/View/makeCastable(_:with:)`` modifier to a player view hierarchy, passing the ``Castable`` object as a parameter.

+> Important: ``CastResumeState`` is built from the queue items returned by the receiver in its media status information.
+For proper resumption with all items when ending a session, the receiver must return the complete list of items.